 - Full weight bearing as tolerated.
-Use crutches to assist with walking as needed. - Elevate the operative leg to chest level whenever possible to decrease swelling. - Do NOT place pillows under knee (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or
+Use crutches to assist with walking as needed. - Elevate the operative leg to chest level whenever possible to decrease swelling. - Place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery.

-- walking) over the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - If pain is tolerable, may return to sedentary work or school 3-4 days after surgery.
+- Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work or school 3-4 days after surgery, if pain is tolerable.